 - That’s it.

-The idea behind the script is that Google keeps the original image or video’s information in a .json
+The idea behind the script is that Google keeps the original image or video’s information in a .json file named after the file.

 In it, there are two pieces of important information: